fdcl-gwu/ouster_simulation/README.md

 - Comments as of 01.27:
     - sensor is mounted upright for ease of viewing.
-    - YP origin is at 0,0,-0.5 in sensor frame.
+    - IMPORTANT: YP origin is at 0,0,-0.5 in sensor frame.
 This prevents scan from seeing "through" ship model.

 ### TODOs:
 - [ ] Q: should lidar scans be in frame of sensor, or in frame of YP?